Lamborghini to build SUV in Italy, launch planned for 2018

-Lamborghini, part of the Volkswagen group (VOWG_p.DE), hopes the SUV will allow it to repeat stable-mate Porsche's success in the fast-growing market for luxury four-by-fours and boost profitability.
+Lamborghini, part of the Volkswagen group, hopes the SUV will allow it to repeat stable-mate Porsche's success in the fast-growing market for luxury four-by-fours and boost profitability.

 Its targeted volumes of around 3,000 vehicles per year will more than double the company's deliveries, which stood at 2,530 vehicles last year.